 We drive to one of the cradles of Italian and European civilization at World Heritage listed town of Aquileia near the coast.
 Visit the Basilica di Santa Maria Assunta which conserves one of the most impressive mosaics in the world.
 Later in the day we return to Gorizia where there is time to visit the castle, explore the shops and stroll the elegant streets of the old town before dinner in the outstanding La Subida restaurant near Cormons.

 We return to Venice Marco Polo (airport) for 11.
 30am.

 Longest day: 10.5km/6.6 miles

-There are 7 days of walking on the trip.
-The terrain is very varied.
+There are 7 days of walking on the trip and one free day.
+The terrain is very varied as we hike in the mountains and in agricultural areas.
 We walk on farm and woodland tracks, mountain trails, through vineyards (which are muddy after rain) and along quiet tarmac roads.
-Although the daily distance is relatively short, this is one of our more challenging hiking holidays and we climb/descend 300-400m on most days, with an 800m ascent on Day 6.
+Although the daily distance is relatively short, this is one of our more challenging hiking holidays and we climb/descend at least 300-400m on most days, with an 800m ascent on Day 6.
 The mountain trails are rocky in places with short sections of exposed terrain on Day 3.
+There is always the opportunity to walk a half-day with van support for those who wish to continue to the hotel earlier.
+On day 3 both guides lead the hike and if guests do not wish to hike they will be offered a self-guided option.
+Since some of the walking is in the mountains it is crucial to be prepared for adverse weather conditions.
 Sturdy walking boots, with good grip and ankle support, are essential.
 Walking poles are highly recommended, especially on steeper sections.
 To compare this to our other tours click here to see how we grade the walking.

 In order to maximize your enjoyment of your holiday it is important to exercise regularly prior to the trip in order to build up your fitness level.